rustyio/super-imap/README.md

 #### Scaling

-To scale Grimace, you will mainly want to increase the number of IMAP Client processes.
+To scale SuperIMAP, you will mainly want to increase the number of IMAP Client processes.
 The IMAP Client processes automatically publish a heartbeat every 10 seconds.
 Other instances look for this heartbeat and re-calculate which neighboring processes are alive based on any